-There is no denying the palpable and urgent MESS in our country this week.
-Hurricane Harvey leaves heart-wrenching devastation in it’s wake, and as a country we are moving toward that MESS in very real ways.
+There was no denying the palpable and urgent MESS in our country when Hurricane Harvey left heart-wrenching devastation in it’s wake.
+As a country we moved toward that MESS in very real ways.
 I believe there is a lot we can learn from Harvey’s Helpers in our own Move Toward the Mess.

 It was Mr. Rogers who said his mother always told him to “look for the helpers” when something scary happened.
 That’s the thing about natural disasters – they tend to bring helpers out in droves.
 Convoys of trucks towing boats to aid in the rescue of stranded strangers.
 The flurry of activity to prepare emergency shelters.
 Volunteers donating, receiving, sorting, and distributing supplies for evacuees.

 But what happens when the crisis and clean up are complete?
 Will we go back to being complacent?

 It shouldn’t take a Harvey to get us to help our neighbors.
 So, what is it about a hurricane that gets people moving toward the mess?